HotdrynoodlesTauren/GObject-Storage/README.md

 ```

 ### 2. Setup MySQL Server
-1. Prepare a MySQL Instance.
+1. Prepare a MySQL 5.7 Instance within a Docker container.
 If desired, set up a lead-follower based cluster.
+2. Creat the target database and tables in the Mysql Instance.
-2. Find `db/mysql/conn.go` and modify the following line according to your MySQL setup:
+3. Find `db/mysql/conn.go` and modify the following lines according to your MySQL setup:
 ```
 db, _ = sql.Open("mysql", "<root username>:<root pwd>@tcp(127.0.0.1:<port used for Mysql>)/<database name>?charset=utf8")
 ```

 ### 3. Setup Redis Server
-1. Prepare a Redis server.
+1. Prepare a Redis 5.0.3 server within a Docker container.
 2. Find `cache/redis/conn.go` and modify the following line according to your Redis setup:
 ```
 redisHost = "127.0.0.1:<port used for Redis>"